Root canal treatment: Removal of pulp tissue

-Procedures for shaping

 There have been a number of progressive iterations to the mechanical preparation of the root canal for endodontic therapy.
 The first, referred to as the standardized technique, was developed by Ingle in 1961, and had disadvantages such as the potential for loss of working length and inadvertent ledging, zipping or perforation.
 Subsequent refinements have been numerous, and are usually described as techniques.
 These include the step-back, circumferential filing, incremental, anticurvature filing, step-down, double flare, crown-down-pressureless, balanced force, canal master, apical box, progressive enlargement, modified double flare, passive stepback, alternated rotary motions, and apical patency techniques.

 The step back technique, also known as telescopic or serial root canal preparation, is divided in two phases: in the first, the working length is established and then the apical part of the canal is delicately shaped since a size 25 K-file reaches the working length; in the second, the remaining canal is prepared with manual or rotating instrumentation.
 This procedure, however, has some disadvantages, such as the potential for inadvertent apical transportation.
 Incorrect instrumentation length can occur, which can be addressed by the modified step back.
 Obstructing debris can be dealt with by the passive step back technique.
 The crown down is a procedure in which the dentist prepares the canal beginning from the coronal part after exploring the patency of the whole canal with the master apical file.

 There is a hybrid procedure combining step back and crown down: after the canal's patency check, the coronal third is prepared with hand or Gates Glidden drills, then the working length is determined and finally the apical portion is shaped using step back techniques.
 The double flare is a procedure introduced by Fava where the canal is explored using a small file.
-Then canal is prepared in crown down manner using K-files then follows a "step back" preparation with 1 mm increments with increasing file sizes.
+The canal is prepared in crown down manner using K-files then follows a "step back" preparation with 1 mm increments with increasing file sizes.
 With early coronal enlargement, also described as "three times technique", apical canals are prepared after a working length assessment using an apex locator; then progressively enlarged with Gates Glidden drills (only coronal and middle third).
 For the eponymic third time the dentist "arrives at the apex" and, if necessary, prepares the foramen with a size 25 K-file; the last phase is divided in two refining passages: the first with a 1-mm staggered instrument, the second with 0.5-mm staggering.
 From the early nineties engine-driven instrumentation were gradually introduced including the ProFile system, the Greater Taper files, the ProTaper files, and other systems like Light Speed, Quantec, K-3 rotary, Real World Endo, and the Hero 642.

 All of these procedures involve frequent irrigation and recapitulation with the master apical file, a small file that reaches the apical foramen.
 High frequency ultrasound based techniques have also been described.
 These can be useful in particular for cases with complex anatomy, or for retained foreign body retrieval from a failed prior endodontic procedure.